 Start Here

-Resiliency is a worthwhile pursuit.
+Resilience is a worthwhile pursuit.

-In the age of Peak Oil, in the decline of the American Empire, in the urgent face of climate change, in the rise of the Green + Go Local movements, this is one North American family’s journey (awkward, groping, often mis-stepped) towards resiliency.
+In the age of Peak Oil, in the decline of the American Empire, in the urgent face of climate change, in the rise of the Green + Go Local movements, this is one North American family’s journey (awkward, groping, often mis-stepped) towards resilience.

-To re-purpose grass farmer Joel Salatin’s words: “We ask for too much salvation by legislation.
+“We ask for too much salvation by legislation.
 All we need to do is empower individuals with the right philosophy and the right information to opt out en masse.”

 This blog details these “opt out” experiments so others can opt out en masse without suffering our same learning curve.
 We invest our time, talent, and treasure with these experiments – both personally and professionally - to bring positive change to our world.
 It’s much better than the alternatives (complaining, worrying, giving up).